pm5/green/sites/all/modules/getlocations/modules/getlocations_fields/README.txt

 Path: /getlocations_by_country/nn
 where nn is the country code

+Name: Getlocations search nearby
+Description: Provides a map and form using Google Autocomplete search
+Path: /getlocations_search_nearby
+The exposed form contains a Google Autocomplete textbox, Unit selector and Distance textbox.
+This form can be configured to appear with the page or in a block.

+In the View, under "Advanced", if "Exposed form in block" is "yes" make sure the block "Exposed form: getlocations_search_nearby-page_1" is enabled in the sidebar.
+Make sure it is configured with "Only the listed pages" set to "getlocations_search_nearby" If you set "Exposed form in block" to "no" it will appear with the map.

 All of the views may need to be limited to one or more content-types, depending on your use case.

+To show phone,fax or mobile fields add Getlocations_fields: Data to your fields list and select the field you want from the dropdown.

 An example of a PHP snippet in Getlocations Fields Distance / Proximity Filter to provide the latitude/longitude of the current user as supplied by the